Petingo/hexo-theme-apollo/README.zh-TW.md

 layout: gallery
 ---
 ```
-Go to flick and apply for an API-Key, create an photoset, and set the config in `theme/_config.yml`.
+Go to flick and apply for an API-Key, create an photoset, and modify the config in `theme/_config.yml`.

-When setting `random` to `true`, the order of the photos will be different everytime you visit the gallery page.
+If `random` is set as `true`, the order of the photos will be different everytime you visit the gallery page.
 ```yml
 user_id: xxxxxxxxx@xxx
 api_key: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx